I. About Tam Coc in Vietnam

 1. Take a boat tour

-Taking a bout tour is an indispensable activity for Tam Coc tour.
-When reaching Tam Coc pier, you will park your motorbike or bicycle near the WC for a 10,000VND fee.
-After that, you will pay 120,000VND for the entrance fee and 150,000 VND per boat.
-Four local visitors are allowed on each boat while that number of foreigners is two.
+Taking about tour is an indispensable activity for Tam Coc tour.
+When reaching Tam Coc pier, you will park your motorbike or bicycle near the WC for a 10,000 VND fee.
+After that, you will pay 120,000 VND for the entrance fee and 150,000 VND per boat.
+Four local visitors are allowed on each boat while the number of foreigners is two.
 Additionally, a boat ticket fee of 150,000 VND can be split between two persons or four tourists.
 Then, you will put on a life jacket and be assigned a boat driver.
 Many of the drivers here are skilled enough to row the boat with their feet.

-As your boat floats down the Ngo Dong river, you can see colorful yellow and green rice on both sides and limestone karsts.
+As your boat floats down the Ngo Dong River, you can see colorful yellow and green rice on both sides and limestone karsts.
 After passing through paddy fields, you will be taken to go through a few caves.
 Have your camera ready and take memorable photos because around every twist is a new breathtaking scene.

-* Note: You will be on the boat between 1.5 and 2 hours, and there are no bathroom stops along the way.
+Note: You will be on the boat between 1.5 and 2 hours, and there are no bathroom stops along the way.
 Thus, make sure you answer the call of nature before getting on the boat.

 2. Explore Hang Ca, Hang Hai, Hang Ba